The Waiting (song): In popular culture

 The song was used in The Simpsons episode "The Cartridge Family", during a sequence where Homer was subjected to a five-day waiting period after buying a gun.

-"The Waiting" was used in a promotional spot for the fifth season of the hit television comedy series, The Office.
+"The Waiting" was used in a promotional spot for the fifth season of the hit television comedy series The Office.

 The song is played at Philadelphia Flyers and Wisconsin Badgers home games, when a goal or other play is under review by officials.

 Petty performed the song on It's Garry Shandling's Show in 1987.

 The song was used on Chicago television news in 1995, as the public awaited news of Michael Jordan's return to the NBA.

-Comedian Steve Goodie wrote and recorded a parody of the song titled "Ned Beatty Had the Hardest Part," which became a staple on radio morning shows, like The Bob & Tom Show, in the mid-1990s.
+Comedian Steve Goodie wrote and recorded a parody of the song titled "Ned Beatty Had the Hardest Part", which became a staple on radio morning shows, like The Bob & Tom Show, in the mid-1990s.

-When the Houston Astros won the 2017 World Series, the song was played on FOX after the trophy presentation.
+When the Houston Astros won the 2017 World Series, the song was played on Fox after the trophy presentation.

+It is used at the end of Happy Gilmore 2 as the credits start to roll.